Thai Stir-Fried Pork and Green Beans

 with Sriracha mayo / fried egg / rice

-This meal is inspired by quick and easy Thai street food and got great reviews when we first shared it last year.
-Thanks to great feedback from our community, this version is even quicker to prepare (the green beans and pork are cooked together) and the dish has an added flavor component from spicy / creamy Sriracha mayo.
+This meal, which we last featured in 2018, is inspired by Thai street food.
+Our version is quick to prepare (the green beans and pork are cooked together) and the dish has an added flavor component from spicy / creamy Sriracha mayo.

 - Soy sauce, low-sodium - 2 tsp

 - Red pepper flakes (opt) - 1/4 tsp

 - Basil, Thai (opt) - 10 leaves , chiffonade

 - Cilantro leaves - 1/4 cup , chopped